 Our future growth depends, to a considerable extent, on our efforts to expand our markets and also on our success in entering new markets throughout the world that we deem attractive.
 While our headquarters are in Switzerland, we sell our footwear, apparel and accessories globally.
-For the year ended December 31, 2021, 56.5%, 35.9% and 5.9% of our sales were to customers in North America, Europe and Asia, respectively.
-For the year ended December 31, 2020, 48.9%, 44.1% and 5.4% of our sales were to customers in North America, Europe and Asia, respectively.
+For the year ended December 31, 2022, 60.4%, 29.0% and 6.6% of our sales were to customers in North America,

+Europe and Asia, respectively.
 We also have limited experience with regulatory environments and market practices outside of Europe and the United States, and cannot guarantee that we will be able to penetrate or successfully operate in any such markets.
-In connection with our initial expansion efforts, especially in the United States, we have encountered increased costs of operations resulting from higher customs and payroll expenses and from new and different business requirements generally.
+In connection with our expansion efforts, especially in the United States, we have encountered increased costs of operations resulting from higher customs, payroll and other expenses and from new and different business requirements generally.
 In connection with our continued expansion efforts throughout the world, we have encountered, and expect to continue to encounter, a number of obstacles including cultural and linguistic differences, differences in regulatory environments and market practices, difficulties in keeping abreast of market, business and technical developments and foreign customers' tastes and preferences, as well as differences in employee expectations and working culture.
 We may also encounter difficulty expanding into new markets throughout the world because of limited brand recognition leading to delayed acceptance of our athletic and technical footwear, apparel and accessories by customers in these new markets.
 In particular, we have no assurance that our grassroots marketing efforts will prove successful outside of the geographic regions in which they have been used in Europe and the United States.
 The expansion into new markets may also present competitive, merchandising, forecasting and distribution challenges that are different from or more severe than those we currently face.
 Failure to develop new markets globally or disappointing growth outside of such markets may harm our business, results of operations, financial condition or the price of our Class A ordinary shares.